Most of the great stuff in the app happens inside the Whiteboard!

-- Student age/grade level
+- Student Course

-- Student's average session length
+- Student's country

 - Number of minutes remaining on the student's account

-- Date of your last session with this student if you have previously worked together
+- Date of your last session with this student, if you have previously worked together

 Student avatars change when a tutor or student disconnects from the whiteboard or audio.
 A red exclamation point or dancing dots may be displayed in place of the student's initials.